vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 Supplement consumption can be resumed in the meal I have immediately after the blood test, or the next day.

-### Packing / prep reminder for the night before the blood test
+### (Including printed requisition form and phone copy of requisition form) Packing / prep reminder for the night before the blood test

 Since blood tests are relatively early in the morning, anything I need to get ready for them should ideally be handled the previous night, so